 Art Travel Guide: Visit to Rembrandt’s House in Amsterdam

-Amsterdam is an amazing city, filled with history, beauty, flavor and off course art.
+Amsterdam is an amazing city, filled with history, beauty, flavor, and of course art.
 There are many museums and artistic moments one can enjoy in the city that 400 years ago was one of the greatest empires in the world.
-However, no artist captures the spirit of the Amsterdam Golden Age then one, Rembrandt Van Rijn, an artistic genius that enjoyed great wealth and equally great despair, as a premier artist of the enlightened city of Amsterdam back in the early 1600’s.
+However, no artist captures the spirit of the Amsterdam Golden Age then one, Rembrandt Van Rijn, an artistic genius that enjoyed great wealth and equally great despair, as a premier artist of the enlightened city of Amsterdam back in the early 1600s.

-In his life, Rembrandt managed to be financially successful – as a painter, a teacher and art dealer.
+In his life, Rembrandt managed to be financially successful – as a painter, a teacher, and an art dealer.
 However, his opulent life was also filled with misfortune.
 He buried all his children (three newborns and a fourth child at 27); widowed twice and saw his wealth fade away.
-His beloved collection of ancient sculpture, Flemish and Italian Renaissance paintings, Far Eastern art, contemporary Dutch works and eventually his house ended up being auctioned to pay his debts after declaring bankruptcy in 1656.
+His beloved collection of ancient sculpture, Flemish and Italian Renaissance paintings, Far Eastern art, contemporary Dutch works, and eventually his house ended up being auctioned to pay his debts after declaring bankruptcy in 1656.